-13.8.
+12.8.
 Virtual MIDI Keyboard

-The Virtual MIDI Keyboard can be used to provide MIDI triggers and controls.
+NEW in Mixbus v6 (both standard Mixbus and Mixbus 32C) is a virtual keyboard which can be used to provide MIDI triggers and controls.
 We doubt you could seriously play any music on it, but if you can you've got real talent.